 Move the lever located under the front of the manual seat up to unlock it.
-Slide the seat to where you want it.
-Then release the lever and try to move the seat with your body to make sure the seat is locked into place.
+Slide the seat to where you want it and release the lever.
+Try to move the seat with your body to make sure the seat is locked into place.